Skip to content

 4. ORDERING MATERIAL AND DIE CUT TOOLING

-Apart from the material suppliers, we also work with die cut tool manufacturers to build tools based on your design for jobs requiring rotary or flatbed die cutting.
-The die cut tool lead time can be relatively quick, but it could become longer if you order multiple tools or ones with complex designs.
+In addition to the material suppliers, we also work with die cut tool manufacturers to build blades based on your design for jobs requiring rotary or flatbed die cutting.
+The die cut tool lead time can be relatively quick, but it could become longer if you order multiple tools or tools with complex designs.
 Most times, the material lead time will trump the die cut tool lead time.

 5. DIE CUT MACHINE RUN TIME